-- 1. Auditees that received a financially unqualified opinion with no findings are those that were able to: - produce financial statements free of material misstatements (material misstatements mean errors or omissions that are so significant that they affect the credibility and reliability of the financial statements) - measure and report on their performance in accordance with the predetermined objectives in their IDPs and/or SDBIPs in a manner that is useful and reliable - comply with key legislation.
+- 1. Auditees that received a financially unqualified opinion with no findings are those that were able to: - produce financial statements free of material misstatements (material misstatements mean errors or omissions that are so significant that they affect the credibility and reliability of the financial statements) - measure and report on their performance in line with the predetermined objectives in their integrated development plans and/or service delivery and budget implementation plans in a manner that is useful and reliable - · comply with key legislation.